A 5 day canoe and wild camping adventure through the lochs and canals of Scotland from Fort William on the west coast to Inverness on the East coast.

 Inverness , IV35TD

-The exact start location is the Premier Inn, Inverness West, at 9am on the first day and then you will be driven to Fort William to start your adventure (approx 2 hour drive).
-At the end of the week you will then be dropped off back into Inverness town centre after unpacking the canoes and sorting out your kit.
+The exact start location is in the car park of the Premier Inn, Inverness West, at 9am on the first day and then you will be driven to Fort William to start your adventure (approx 2 hour drive).
+At the end of the week you will then be dropped off back at The Premier in or into the centre of Inverness after unpacking the canoes and sorting out your kit.
 Usually by 2pm but exact timings vary.

 + Google Map